 People in the community living healthier, longer lives.

 When the Tuk-Tuk ambulance is not being used for emergencies and obstetric interventions, community health workers use it as a mobile consulting room to travel around the island, bringing healthcare to the inhabitants in their villages.

-Your generous donations funded the purchase of the Tuk-Tuk ambulance.
+Your generous donations funded the purchase of our first Tuk-Tuk ambulance for Mageta.

-Added to this, we will continue funding this project along with related programmes to ensure that levels of education and training, information and awareness among CHVs is maintained.
+Added to this, your donations will help us to continue funding the Safe Motherhood Project, as well as related programmes to ensure that levels of education and training, information and awareness among CHVs is maintained.

 Despite social, economic and political advances elsewhere in Kenya, the island community feels isolated and there is little development in infrastructure, health and education.
 The island is not connected to the electricity grid and inefficient solar power cells generate barely enough power to light 40w light bulbs.